Evin-Ozdemir/Rehber-Clone/README.md

  <li>🎨 Responsive Design: Optimized for desktop and mobile devices.</li>
  <li>💅 Styled with SCSS: Clean and scalable styling using modern CSS techniques.</li>
  <li>⚡ Fast Development: Powered by Vite for quick build and hot-reloading.</li>
+ <li>🔄 API Integration: Uses Axios for API calls and json-server for the mock backend.</li>
  </ul>